kyvernfoundation/kyvern/courses/vpn.md

 - **Open source and audited**: The source code of Proton VPN is open and has been audited, which means you can trust its security and reliability.

 - **Availability on multiple platforms**: Proton VPN is available on Linux, Windows, macOS, iPhone, iPad, Android, F-Droid, Firefox, Chrome, AndroidTV, Chromebook, Chromecast, Firestick, FireTV.
+    - You can also use your computer or phone as a router access point to enable devices that don't have Proton VPN, such as the Xbox, to be secured on the VPN network.
 This means you can protect your privacy and security on almost all devices you own.